Ad Noctum: Chapter 9

 Volker deposited Mendelssohn in the gold bowl of the sink.
 The cat meowed hopefully at Rush.

 “I don’t like this,” Rush said.
-“I encourage you to keep in mind that you and I are best classified as enemies.”
+“Keep in mind that you and I are best classified as ‘enemies’.”

-“I know,” Volker said.
-“Is this making you feel guilty for burning my life down?”
+“Aw,” Volker said.
+“Am I making you feel guilty for literally burning my life down?”

 “No,” Rush replied.

 “Well, the more time I spend with you,” Volker said, kneeling to get the sweat pants around Rush’s ankles, “the more suspicious I am that you had a reason for doing what you did.
 What that reason is?
 How much sense it makes?
-Those are pretty up in the air.”
+Those are up in the air.”

-“Dr. Volker,” Rush said, some genuine warmth in his tone.
-“I’m impressed.
-I think you’re finally catching on.
-And it’s been, what, a bit over a week?
-Seems terribly quick.”
+“Dr. Volker,” Rush said, real warmth in his tone.
+“I think you’re finally catching on.
+And it’s been, what, only a bit over a week?
+Seems terribly quick, by your standards.”

-“Shut up, Volker said.
+“Shut up,” Volker said.

 Rush picked up the A-corder and offered it to him.

-“Um,” Volker said, swallowing.
+“Um.”
+Volker swallowed.
 “Not sure.”

 “To create a machine that feels is a cruelty,” Rush whispered.